Once upon a time, you probably loved your home.

 Must of us don’t have a maid to clean up after us each day.
 You can’t pull a Fantasia and watch your household mess and clutter disappear, and those household repairs are never going to fix themselves.

-With this in mine, it’s best to make an effort to keep your house clean and tidy.
+With this in mind, it’s best to make an effort to keep your house clean and tidy.
 Use my linked tips to make light work of all of your chores, and encourage the people who share your home to help you with the housework.
 By being proactive, you will have a cleaner house for longer that won’t fall into a messy disarray.
 And sort out your household clutter too.
 If your space is cramped because you simply have too many items, do something about them.
 Use these decluttering tips to help you solve the problem.

 There are a few things that you can do around the house.
 Try applying a little oil to those squeaky doors that cause you inward agony every time you open THAT door.
 You can also nail in those creaky floorboard and you can probably get rid of carpet stains, countertop scuffs, and other minor issues with the help of a YouTube search.